aregsar/river/README.md

 -No client side MVC

--Basic bootstrap styling
+-Use basic bootstrap styling

--Single file compliled assets same as in production

 Optimized for change:

 -less jumping around between different files to understand code and dependancies

--All feature logic is in one place (controller actions) so less places to change code
+-All feature logic is in one place in controller actions, so less places to change code

--Change in one place does not impact any other code
+-Changing code in one place in controller actions does not impact any other code

 -less passing around variables - helps most with dynamically typed languages

--Downsides - some code duplication and copy\paste
+-Downsides: some code duplication and copy\paste.
+This is somewhat mitigated by using extensions, helpers and expressive and readable languages like Python.

 #Developer empowerment

-Have system in place to allow you to work on a REAL side project with minimal effort
+Have a system in place to allow you to work on a REAL side project with minimal effort

 Build a web app, one fully deployable feature at a time, at your own pace, while building a REAL production app in the process

 Optimized for change:

 Make small changes easily while confidently pushing them to production

 Enable the feedback loop:

-Be confident in knowing the status and activities of your production web app. and be able to measure the impact of feature changes.
+Be confident in knowing the status and activities of your production web app and be able to measure the impact of feature changes

-Change your ideas and start over without having to start from scratch.
+Change your ideas and start over without having to start from scratch

-Move fast, break things and fix them fast.
+Move fast, break things and fix them fast

 #Step by step implementation(TBD):